 The initial program meets in Upper Manhattan on Saturdays during the Spring.
-Students receive intensive a full day of instruction in English Language Arts and Math and preparation for the New York State 5th Grade test, as well as several field trips.
+Students work for a full day, receiving instruction in English Language Arts and Math and preparation for the New York State 5th Grade test, as well as several field trips.

-The City Smart Scholars Program is focused on serving academically advanced students from schools in northern Manhattan (namely Washington Heights and Harlem) and from schools in South Bronx communities.
+The City Smart Scholars Program is focused on serving academically advanced students from schools in Washington Heights, Harlem and the Bronx.
 In future years, we will expand our focus to more school districts.
 However, qualifying students from other boroughs will not be turned away if they are able to commit to commute to our class locations.

 ESPI, a not for profit 501(c)(3) founded and incorporated in December 2014, was formed through the partnership efforts of concerned alumni, parents, and community leaders who believe it is critically important to help increase the admission rates of under-represented students of color in the Exam Schools.
 For more information, please contact us.